KaneCheshire/BiometricAutomationDemo/README.md

 If you download or clone the repo, all you'll find is an Xcode project with a simple app and some UI tests.

-Once you open the project you'll find two UI tests, one for launching the app with biometrics disabled, and one for launching the app with biometrics enabled.
+Once you open the project you'll find four UI tests:
+- One for launching the app with biometrics disabled.
+- One for launching the app with biometrics enabled.
+- One for successfully authenticating with biometrics.
+- One for failing to authenticate with biometrics.

 The UI in the app adapts based on what the state of biometrics are at launch, so you can easily see the UI tests in action.

-As a bonus, one thing I didn't cover in the post is how to simulate a successful biometric authentication, so I've added an example in the demo.

 ## Face ID vs Touch ID